“All Saints Day”… What Are We Supposed to Do with the Saints Anyway?

 “Ok, I can do this.
 I’ll do it prayerfully and cautiously.
 If it crosses the line.
 I’ll stop.”

 Christians like C.S.
-Lewis, Eugene Petersen, Henri Nouwen, Elisabeth Elliott, John Wesley.
+Lewis, Eugene Peterson, Henri Nouwen, Elisabeth Elliott, and John Wesley.

 It was never about “worshipping” any of them.
 They would never want that.
 But only to help us, just like we pray our lives of faithfulness will help other believers after we're gone.

-To help us fix our eyes on Jesus, the author and finisher of our faith.
-To link arms, learn through their triumphs and struggles, be strengthened by their courage and faithfulness, receive new perspectives by seeing through their eyes.
+The example helps us fix our eyes on Jesus, the Author and Finisher of our faith--as we learn from their triumphs and struggles, are strengthened by their courage and faithfulness, and receive new perspectives by seeing through their eyes.

-I watched as walking with our spiritual giants changed me and my classmates, making us more like Christ in ways we had always longed for.
+I watched as walking with our spiritual giants shaped my classmates and me, making us more like Christ in ways we had always longed for.

 Previous